Designerpro13/Designerpro13/README.md

 - 👋 Hi, I’m @Designerpro13
 - 👀 I’m interested in Python, Chess, Anything Dynamic as well as Designing smthing Beautiful!!!
 - 🌱 I’m currently learning A lot of stuffs, python, UI/UX, I have enrolled in various courses from Coursera and working towards improving my profile
-- 💞️ I’m looking to collaborate on Anything simple for the start on Pthon, Kotlin and Rust.
+- 💞️ I’m looking to collaborate on Anything simple for the start on Python, Kotlin and Rust.